crab-apps/crab-news/project-notes.md

 - <https://www.rssboard.org/rss-specification>

 This crate is to deal with feeds data **after** subscribtions.
-The main UI would deal with all data to display \"news\" in the entry and content columns.
+The main UI would deal with all data to display "news" in the entry and content columns.

 ### Related to Feeds